Assembly Bill 890

 • How does the Board verify an applicant has completed their transition to practice?

 As a part of the application process, the applicant will be asked to submit information of the provider(s) who can attest to the completion of the 4,600 hours of the direct patient care hours that meet the TTP requirements.
 The Board will then send an email to the provider(s) listed asking for an attestation.
-These providers must be competent in the same specialty area or category listed in 16 CCR Section 1481(a) in which the applicant seeks as a 103 NP.

 The attestor cannot have a familiar or financial relationship with the applicant and will be attesting to the applicant’s completion of the transition to practice requirement under penalty of perjury.
 If a complaint about the accuracy of the reported hours or the attestors relationship to the applicant is received, it will be investigated through the Board’s established enforcement process.